Frequently Asked Questions

 To be considered for the graduate program in Psychology, you must have a degree with an emphasis on Psychology.
-This would be either:• MSc: An undergraduate honour's degree with at least 10 full Psychology courses, inlcuding research and statistics, and a thesis in Psychology.
+This would be either:• MSc: An undergraduate honour's degree with at least 18-20 half courses in Psychology courses, inlcuding research and statistics, and a thesis in Psychology.

 • PhD: A Master's degree with a thesis in an area of Psychology.

-An equivalent undergaduate honour's degree is also accepted, this would entail at least 10 full courses in Psychology with an undergraduate thesis or independent study with an emphasis on research and statistics.
+An equivalent undergaduate honour's degree is also accepted, this would entail at least 18-20 half courses in Psychology with an undergraduate thesis or independent study with an emphasis on research and statistics that involved data collection and a written submission.
 You may contact an undergraduate counsellor at your home university to find out how to acheive the required academic credentials.

 In order to apply the Master's program, some of the research areas indicate that an honour's degree in Psychology, or a related field is required.
 What qualifies as a related field?

 Clinical Psychology requires an undergraduate honour's degree in psychology.
 Other areas will consider an equivalent, at least 20 half courses, or 10 full courses in psychology, including research and statistics, and an undergraduate thesis that is psychology-focused.

 A two-semester independent research project is considered equivalent to an undergraduate thesis.